 UNIVERSITY OF WISCONSIN River Falls

-In addition to the production of crops, the laboratory farms support horse, beef, and dairy cattle herds, a swine herd, and a sheep flock.
+In addition to the production of crops, the laboratory farms support horse, beef, and dairy cattle herds, a swine herd and a sheep flock.
 Demonstrations and experimental plots are also provided for student use.
 Cropland and livestock production facilities are used for classroom and hands-on educational purposes.
-Modern facilities house the animals and are used to demonstrate the relationships between management, nutrition, breeding, and environment.
+Modern facilities house the animals and are used to demonstrate the relationships between management, nutrition, breeding and the environment.

-The UWRF Lab Farms are open to the public.
+The UWRF Laboratory Farms are open to the public.
 For information or tour appointments contact the College of Agriculture, Food and Environmental Sciences at 715-425-3809.

-Learn about the Lab Farm Master Plan project.
+Learn about the Laboratory Farm Master Plan project.